nebulab/playbook/source/how-we-work/all-hands-meeting.html.md

   their team is doing.
 This is the place to celebrate successes, share knowledge and understand what other teams are doing.

-Make sure to join the channel [#all-hands](slack) to receive the link to the meeting, the meeting notes, updates, agendas, and useful links for each All Hands meeting.
+Make sure to join the channel [#all-hands][slack] to receive the link to the meeting, the meeting notes, updates, agendas, and useful links for each All Hands meeting.
 The channel will also be used for Q&A.